'Exhaust them': Why Ukraine has fought Russia for every inch of Bakhmut, despite high cost

 “The importance of our mission of staying in Bakhmut lies in distracting a significant enemy force,” said Taras Deiak, a commander of a special unit of a volunteer battalion.
 “We are paying a high price for this."

-The northern and southern flanks regained by Ukraine are located near two highways that lead to Chasiv Yar, a town 10 kilometers (6 miles) from Bakhmut that serves as a key logistics supply route.
-The highway is dubbed the “road of life” and is used to transport critical troops and supplies into Bakhmut.
+The northern and southern flanks regained by Ukraine are located near two highways that lead to Chasiv Yar, a town 10 kilometers (6 miles) from Bakhmut that serves as a key logistics supply route, one dubbed the “road of life."

 Ukrainian forces passing this road often came under fire from Russians positioned along nearby strategic heights.
 Armored vehicles and pickup trucks driving toward the city to replenish Ukrainian troops were frequently destroyed.